NoCodr-dev/NoCodr/src/walkthrough/step5.md

 # Add files or folders for context

 Mention files or folders in your prompt.
-Kilo Code will use them to better understand and respond to your request.
+NoCodr will use them to better understand and respond to your request.

 Click the paperclip in the text area or use @ to add context.